enableiot/iotanalytics-backend/README.md

 1. Create instances with specified name for each of required services from marketplace:

+    * Hbase broker with name myhbase
+    * Hdfs broker with name myhdfs
-    * CDH broker with name mycdh
+    * Kafka broker with name mykafka
     * Zookeeper broker with name myzookeeper

 1. Create following user-provided services with properties filled with real values: